junxit/us-congress-bills-113/metadata.md

 - 2013-10-07 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 235 - 162 (Roll no. 528).(text: CR H6326-6327)
 - 2013-10-07 — Point of order sustained against the motion to recommit with instructions.
 - 2013-10-07 — The previous question was ordered pursuant to the rule. (consideration: CR H6332)
+- 2013-10-08 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2013-10-09 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 212.